shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 > # Extraction of Microbial Peptides
 Now that we have identified microbial peptides from SearchGUI/PeptideShaker and MaxQuant, we need to extract the microbial peptide sequences and group them to obtain a list of distinct microbial peptides.
 This list of distinct peptides will be used as input for PepQuery2 to verify confident microbial peptides.

+First, we will use the Cut tool to select the peptide and protein columns from the SearchGUI/PeptideShaker and MaxQuant Peptide Reports.
 >
 >
-## Sub-step with **Cut**

-First, we will use the Cut tool to select out the peptide and protein columns from the SearchGUI/PeptideShaker and MaxQuant Peptide Reports.
+## Extracting peptide and protein columns from SGPS using **Cut**

 > <hands-on-title> Select out peptides and proteins from SGPS </hands-on-title>
 >